galikbence/genome_annotation/README.md

   ## 3. Repeat modelling & masking

   Repeat modelling and masking repeats is a crucial step in the workflow.
-We can increase the gene prediction tool speed and efficiency by masking out regions that contains non protein coding elemetns.
+We can increase the gene prediction tool speed and efficiency by masking out regions that contains non protein coding elements.
 One of the most popular tools is [__RepeatModeler__](https://github.com/Dfam-consortium/RepeatModeler) (including RepeatMasker).

   The main steps are: